Travel.State.Gov > International Travel > Country Information > Nauru International Travel Information

 Women Travelers: See our travel tips for Women Travelers.

 There are few health care facilities available in the Republic of Nauru.
+The Republic of Nauru Hospital provides basic medical care.
+Those with serious illnesses or injuries typically require medical evacuation to Australia.
 Medical care for routine problems is available, but not up to the standards of industrialized countries.
 On occasion, basic medications can be difficult to obtain.
 Emergency response capability is extremely limited.
 Serious medical conditions requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health service.
-There is a recompression chamber in Nauru.
-Before diving, check that facilities are operational.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.